 Staying calm doesn’t mean you hide your emotions.
 Moms with a high EQ are not afraid to show their own emotions.
 They frequently use “feelings” words to describe their emotions, and use those words frequently in conversations to help their children acquire a vocabulary for their own emotions.
 They respect and validate their children’s feelings, and make their home a place that is conducive to the open and honest expression of feelings.
 Furthermore, they listen without judgment and without minimizing or dismissing children’s feelings.
 They provide opportunities for expressing and sharing emotions through play, music, and creative arts.

 Emotional intelligence is important because our world is saturated with emotions.
 The higher our EQ, the easier it is to successfully navigate our relationships which are fundamental to the human connection.
+High emotional intelligence equates to an easier time navigating your way through the world.
+A high emotional quotient means you will likely do well in difficult situations because you have the social awareness and social skills needed to ensure positive outcomes.
 There are plenty of ways to practice positive parenting and develop EQ skills in everyday experiences.
 Never stop learning!
 If you have questions about emotional intelligence, feel free to reach out to @familyfocusblog and @DeniseDanielsEQ.